OlegGulevskyy/whatcanweplay/README.md

 - TRPC
 - App directory/router
-- Prisma
 - Supabase (Auth, Storage, Serverless Queries)
 - Tailwind
 - Edge Ready
 - Umami analytics

-It allows us to call database in server components through supabase-js, for client component we are using trpc+prisma due to the superior DX
+It allows us to call database in server components through supabase-js, for client component we are using trpc due to the superior DX

 ## Projects using this starter